 Spring is one of my favorite seasons for a few reasons.
-My birthday month falls at the beginning of Spring, plus I love the energy of all the people out and about, the sunshine, and all the blossoms on the trees and in the ground.
+My birthday month falls at the beginning of Spring, plus I love the energy of all the people out and about, the sunshine, and all the blossoms on the trees and flowers sprouting from the ground.

 Now that the weather is much warmer, you can ditch the heavy comforter for a lighter linen duvet or waffle blanket.
 I love my waffle blanket from Boll and Branch and it is currently on my bed.
 The texture on the skin is so nice, especially in the warmer months.